Truvis/CheatSheets/RedTeam_Hacking_Notes.md

 #### LLMNR  / Responder / MultiRelay
 ##### Notes

-- Responder:
+* Responder:
---- First, it will listen to multicast NR queries (LLMNR – UDP/5355, NBT-NS – UDP/137) and, under the right conditions, spoof a response – directing the victim to the machine on which it is running.
+ - First, it will listen to multicast NR queries (LLMNR – UDP/5355, NBT-NS – UDP/137) and, under the right conditions, spoof a response – directing the victim to the machine on which it is running.
---- Once a victim will try and connect to our machine, Responder will exploit the connection to steal credentials and other data.
+ - Once a victim will try and connect to our machine, Responder will exploit the connection to steal credentials and other data.
-- MultiRelay relay the authentication packet ti a different machine to get privileged access to it.
+* MultiRelay relay the authentication packet ti a different machine to get privileged access to it.

 ##### Refs
 - https://www.triaxiomsecurity.com/2019/03/20/vulnerability-walkthrough-nbns-and-llmnr-spoofing/